deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 s.send(command+crash)
 ```

-Let' find the function call now.
+Let's find the function call now.
 Close Immunity and vulnserver.exe.
 Restart vulnserver.exe and the reattach within Immunity.

 __Right click__ on any disassembled instruction and select __View > Module 'vulnserv'__ (the executable itself).